 Liquidity risk has become one of the most important elements of risk management framework in financial institutions.
 A financial institution's liquidity framework should maintain sufficient liquidity to withstand all kinds of stress events that will be faced.
-CARE evaluates liquidity risk by examining the stated liquidity policy, the assets liabilities maturity (ALM) profile, collection efficiency and deposit renewal rates (based on empirical evidence), etc. More specifically CARE measures following parameters:
+CARE Ratings evaluates liquidity risk by examining the stated liquidity policy, the assets liabilities maturity (ALM) profile, collection efficiency and deposit renewal rates (based on empirical evidence), etc. More specifically CARE Ratings measures following parameters:

-Liquidity coverage ratio as per RBI High quality liquid assets / Net cash outflows for next 30 days RBI stipulates all scheduled commercial banks to maintain a liquidity coverage ratio (LCR) in a phased manner.
+Ratio Formula Significance in Analysis Liquidity coverage ratio as per RBI High quality liquid assets / Net cash outflows for next 30 days RBI stipulates all scheduled commercial banks and NBFCs to maintain a liquidity coverage ratio (LCR) in a phased manner.
 The ratio indicates on-going ability to meet short term obligations.
 The 30 day period allows banks to have a cushion of cash in event of a run on banks during a financial crisis.
-LCR for NBFCs/ HFCs Highly liquid assets / Debt obligations for next 12 months The ratio indicates the extent to which cash and liquid assets available are able to cover debt repayment obligations of NBFC over the next 12 months.
-Cash flow debt coverage (Highly liquid assets + scheduled inflows from credit assets for next 12 months) / Scheduled cash outflows for next 12 months The ratio indicates cover available for 12 months' scheduled cash outflows (debt obligations as well as operating expenses) in the form of scheduled inflows from credit assets (adjusted for collection efficiency) over the next 12 months alongwith cash and liquid assets.
+Immediate coverage for NBFCs/ HFCs (designated in months) Liquid assets / Debt obligations for next 12 months as per ALM statement The ratio indicates to which period do the cash and liquid assets available (as on balance sheet date without considering any fresh inflows) cover debt repayment obligations of NBFC as is visible from the ALM statement.
+Cash flow debt coverage (Highly liquid assets + scheduled inflows from credit assets for next 12 months) / Scheduled cash outflows for next 12 months The ratio indicates cover available for 12 months' scheduled cash outflows (debt obligations as well as operating expenses) in the form of scheduled inflows from credit assets (adjusted for collection efficiency) over the next 12 months along with cash and liquid assets.
 For NBFCs running a negative ALM mismatch in 1 year bucket, such cover will typically tend to be below 100%, thus indicating a potential rollover / refinancing risk.

-[For previous version please refer "Financial Ratios - Financial Sector" issued in July 2019]
+[For previous version please refer "Financial Ratios - Financial Sector" issued in September 2020]